-In total, there are around 85 professionals working to attract and support inward investment across 25 organisations spanning the Midlands Engine region, an area of 11 million people and around 27,240km.
+In total, there is 66.9 FTE, or 82 individuals, with some kind of remit to attract and support inward investment across 25 organisations spanning the Midlands Engine region, an area of 11 million people and around 27,240km.

 However, in nearly half of organisations investigated, inward investment is not a dedicated role but part of a broader remit of economic development, business growth and/or regeneration.
 This means that many of these individuals do not work full time on inward investment but have to split their time between inward investment and other activities.
-In several cases, there are further contracted services on fixed-term basis.
+In several cases, there are further contracted services on a fixed-term basis.

-Taking this into account, there are approximately 75.9 full-time equivalent (FTE) inward investment specialists across the whole Midlands Engine area, of which 44.5 are in the West Midlands and 31.4 in the East Midlands.
-There are a further 5.5 FTE in the DBT Midlands-focused roles.
+Taking this into account, there are approximately 66.9 full-time equivalent (FTE) inward investment professionals across the whole Midlands Engine area, of which 34.5 are based in the West Midlands and 28.4 in the East Midlands.
+There are a further 4 FTE in the DBT Midlands-focused roles.